Islington Village

 Things to Do in Islington Village

-Islington Village's local life is organized around the village commercial strip and its parks and trail system.
+Islington Village's local life is organized around the village commercial strip and the Mimico Creek corridor.
 It is not a nightlife neighbourhood or a destination for visitors.
 What it offers residents is quiet, green, recreational, and genuinely community-scaled, which is exactly what most buyers here are looking for.

 How Islington Village Compares